rpietro/planout_edx/planout_edx.md

-"It is a capital mistake to theorize before you have all the evidence:" Experimental trial design and randomization framework integrated into a learning management system
+"It is a capital mistake to theorize before you have all the evidence": Educational trial design, randomization and analysis framework integrated into an Open Source Learning Management System

 <!--